Sou'wester concert scheduled for Saturday

-SEAVIEW — The Sou’wester Historic Lodge will host folk musicians Paleo and Lucas Benoit for a livestream concert from 8 to 9:30 p.m. on Saturday.
+SEAVIEW — The Sou’wester Historic Lodge will host multi-instrumentalist and songwriter Lewi Longmire, of Portland, for a livestream concert from 8 to 9:30 p.m. on Saturday.

 The performance will be hosted on the lodge’s Instagram, instagram.com/souwester.